 If you’re the type of person that loves designing, inventing, tinkering, and creating the future of tomorrow, a career in Engineering can be a great fit with lots of job stability to boot!

-The requirements for many of these position does require education up to the Masters or Graduate level, but once earned, can allow these Professionals a wonderful breadth of Business, Consulting, Research, and Government work opportunities.
+The requirements for many of these positions do require education up to the Masters or Graduate level, but once earned, allows these Professionals a wonderful breadth of Business, Consulting, Research, and Government work opportunities.
 In fact, those keen about working in government may favor this career path as the federal government is the largest employer of Mathematics and Statistics Professionals in the United States for a variety of different positions across multiple government agencies and organizations.

 If you absolutely love the world of Math, numbers, and Statistics inside and out, this would be a career path to look more in to!

-The position also comes with a great deal of responsibility, and this career’s true nature is protecting and serving OTHERS.
+The position also comes with a great deal of responsibility and this career’s true nature is protecting and serving OTHERS.
 Officers must maintain the utmost honesty and integrity in all that they do.
-The media in recent years has highlighted cases of police corruption and abuse, and this has caused some citizens to lose trust in the Police and in some cases, entire communities have stigmatized them.
+The media in recent years has highlighted cases of police corruption and abuse.
+This has caused some citizens to lose trust in the Police and in some cases, entire communities have stigmatized them.
 This potential corruption and abuse of power can have devastating effects on the general public, so Officers must truly always be just and virtuous.

-Fortunately, whatever your opinion of Police may be, I feel that the vast majority of them are good hearted and serious about the responsibility they hold.
+Fortunately, whatever your opinion of Police may be, I feel that the vast majority of them are good-hearted and serious about the responsibility they hold.
 Unfortunately, there is bad in all parts of life, and bad and evil people in all careers.
-Corrupt CEOs or Corporate Executives can cause just as much harm to the general public or individuals by purposely polluting waterways or airways, destroying land to expand business operations, or compromising worker’s safety with grueling hours and unsafe work environments.
+Corrupt CEOs or Corporate Executives can cause just as much harm to the general public or individuals.
+They may purposely be polluting waterways or airways, destroying land to expand business operations, or compromising worker’s safety with grueling hours and unsafe work environments.
 The vast majority of Police Officers truly do care about the well-being of the public and protecting them at all cost, and that can be a wonderfully fulfilling path to take in this life.

 For those that value justice and protecting the rights of others, this path into Law Enforcement can be an excellent choice with great stability and some wonderful benefits.

-Driving a big rig tractor trailer for your career often doesn’t sound appealing to many individuals.
-Considering that the majority of them are “long haul” drivers, successful Truck Drivers need to shape their life around the career since they will be away from home (and family and friends!) for long period of time.
+Driving a big rig tractor-trailer for your career often doesn’t sound appealing to many individuals.
+Considering that the majority of them are “long haul” drivers, successful Truck Drivers need to shape their life around the career since they will be away from home (and family and friends) for a long period of time.
 While the career is not the most glamorous on this list, it still deserves recognition as one of the most stable with great demand and opportunity for those that are the right fit.

-There is currently a demand of 1.9 million Truck Drivers needed, and that only counts those who will be driving heavy tractor trailers!
-There are millions of more positions demanded for local delivery drivers, short-haul transporters, and other delivery and logistics transport services.
+There is currently a demand of 1.9 million Truck Drivers needed, and that only counts those who will be driving heavy tractor-trailers.
+There are millions of other positions for local delivery drivers, short-haul transporters, and other delivery and logistics transport services.